-The data was collected, compiled in MS EXCEL worksheet and descriptive statistics like percentage, mean were analysed.
-Graphical representation such as bar graph, pie charts and tables has been used for visual interpretation of the analysed data
+The data was collected, compiled in MS EXCEL worksheet and descriptive statistics like percentage, mean was analysed.

 Study Procedure:

 This is a cross-sectional study which is conducted over a period of 6 months among the participants above 18 years of age those who are taking a insulin injection for diabetes mellitus and are admitted at Siddaganga hospital.
 The informed consent forms was obtained from the participants before initiation of the study.
 Once the consent is obtained, the data was collected using pre-designed data collection form such as demographic details, chief complaints, past history, GRBS value and pre-designed questionnaires.
 The obtained data are assessed to evaluate the knowledge assessment and practice of insulin storage and self-administration technique among diabetes mellitus patients.
 Descriptive statistics including, mean, standard deviation, proportions/Percentages, frequencies was calculated and represented graphically for the data which are obtained from the participants.